mjg123/mjg123.github.io/_posts/2018-11-05-alpine-jdk11-images.md

   - they are faster to start,
   - by removing unneeded things you are reducing the damage that a security exploit could do.

-This post talks through some of the options and pitfalls in building small container images based on Alpine Linux.
+This post talks through some of the options and pitfalls in building small JVM container images based on Alpine Linux.

 ## Alpine, Musl and the JVM